ttroy1/meleetrix/README.md

 Running this project requires a Raspberry Pi and a 64x64 LED display.

 The hardware this project was developed and tested with is listed below.
 Where applicable, links to the product's page on Adafruit have been listed.
-As of writing (July 2023), you may have difficulty finding the Pi 3/Pi 4 available for sale outside of the secondary market.
+As of writing (August 2023), you may have difficulty finding the Pi 3/Pi 4 available for sale outside of the secondary market.

 #### Display States